A guide to cigar wrappers — what is arguably the most important part of the cigar.

 Interested in experiencing the powerful effect of the Wrapper Leaf firsthand?
 Try this:

-Once you familiarize yourself with your favorite styles of wrapper, try one of the dozens of hybrid-style wrappers.
+Once you familiarize yourself with your favorite styles of wrappers, try one of the dozens of hybrid-style wrappers.
 They mix the flavor and aroma components in fantastic, new ways.